tristandunn/tristandunn/_posts/2015-05-31-deploying-jekyll-to-vps-part-3.md

 domain if necessary.
 If you already have a domain created elsewhere you'll just need to update the nameservers to [point to DNSimple][9].

 Once added we need to add the DNS records.
-Select <q>DNS</q> from the left menu, then <q>Manage Records</q> under the <q>Custom Records</q> section.
+Select "DNS" from the left menu, then "Manage Records" under the "Custom Records" section.
 We're going to add two A records.
-Select the <q>Add Record</q> dropdown, then the <q>A</q>
-option.
-For the first record leave the name blank, enter the server IP address for the address, and choose a <abbr title="Time To Live">TTL</abbr> value.
+Select the "Add Record" dropdown, then the "A" option.
+For the first record leave the name blank, enter the server IP address for the address, and choose a TTL value.
 For the second provide the same values, but use `www` as the name.

 Depending on how fast your DNS updates, which could take hours, you should see the deployed website on the domain name.
 You could also try using different DNS